 So, what is the biggest tire size is you can comfortably fit on a stock Nissan Frontier without any additional modifications?
 The largest size you can fit on a Nissan Frontier with a stock suspension is 265/75/16.
 This tire size does not cause any rubbing or requires the trimming of fender liners.

 The above-mentioned size of 265/75/16 is the largest size you can fit, even with that 2.5″ spacer.
 It is also the largest tire that can fit on the stock wheels without any additional modifications needed.
 That size is just short of 32” and measures exactly 31.6 inches.
 If you fit an aftermarket rim with a more negative offset, you run the risk of the wheels scrubbing and hitting the fenders at full lock and full compression.

-The 5 factors that needs to be taken into to account before fitting bigger tires to a stock truck/Ute are:
+The 5 factors that need to be taken into account before fitting bigger tires to a stock truck/Ute are:

 - Fender liner clearance

 - Spare wheel Space

 - Articulation (Flex)